-The Trustee-Manager is committed to high standards of corporate governance, business integrity and professionalism in all its activities and has adopted corporate governance practices which are in line with the Singapore Code of Corporate Governance 2012 (the "Code") throughout the financial period ended 31 March 2016.
+The Trustee-Manager is committed to high standards of corporate governance, business integrity and professionalism in all its activities and has adopted corporate governance practices which are in line with the Singapore Code of Corporate Governance 2012 (the "Code") throughout the financial year ended 31 March 2017.
 Where there are deviations from the Code, appropriate explanations have been provided.
 The Trustee-Manager also ensures that all applicable laws, rules and regulations including the Securities and Futures Act, Chapter 289 of Singapore (the "SFA"), the listing manual of the SGX-ST (the Listing Manual") and the BTA including the relevant regulations thereunder, are duly complied with.

 Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible for the long-term success of the company.
 The Board works with Management to achieve this objective and Management remains accountable to the Board.

 The Board is responsible for the overall corporate governance of the Trustee-Manager.
-The Board oversees the Trustee-Manager's affairs and is accountable to Unitholders for the management of the Trustee– Manager, including establishing goals for the Management, monitoring the performance of the Trustee– Manager and overseeing the Management in order to monitor the achievement of these goals.
+The Board oversees the Trustee-Manager's affairs and is accountable to Unitholders for the management of the Trustee-Manager, including establishing goals for the Management, monitoring the performance of the Trustee-Manager and overseeing the Management in order to monitor the achievement of these goals.

 The Board meets regularly to review AGT's business activities and strategies and to provide entrepreneurial guidance and strategic business direction.
 Such regular reviews are also aimed at ensuring adherence to the Trust Deed and compliance with any applicable laws, rules, regulations, guidelines and policies.